uksf/modpack/addons/ailogistics/README.md

-# AI Counter Mortar
+# AI Logistics

-An AI system to counter friendly mortars
+An AI system for emulating logistics